top of page

 TACUPA is proud to offer scholarship awards programs for law enforcement professionals working in the college and university environments.

 All applicants must complete and sign an application, obtain their Chief's/Director's signature on the application, and submit a resume, a college transcript, and a one-page essay outlining career aspirations (not to exceed 500 words).
-Applicants many apply for more than one scholarship is they meet qualification standards.
+Applicants may apply for more than one scholarship if they meet qualification standards.

 Click Here for Scholarship Application